Handling bond coupon, principal and maturity instrument lifecycle events

 Mastering a bond instrument in LUSID and booking trades

-Imagine we have a US Treasury bond paying 2.375% annually until 15 August 2026.
-We can model this vanilla fixed-rate bond in LUSID as an instrument of type Bond using the following economic definition:
+Imagine we have a US Treasury bond paying 2.375% annually until 15 August 2026 modelled as a Bond as follows:

 {